W427697/Discord-/docs/migration-guide/index.md

   - [Svelte 4+ is now required](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#require-svelte-4-and-up)
   - [Yarn 1 is no longer supported](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#dropping-support-for-yarn-1)

-If any of these apply to your project, please read through the the linked migration notes before continuing.
-If any of these new requirements or changes do not fit your project, you should probably stick with Storybook 7.x.
+If any of these changes apply to your project, please read through the linked migration notes before continuing.

+If any of these new requirements or changes are blockers for your project, we recommend to continue using Storybook 7.x.

 You may wish to read the [full migration notes](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-7x-to-800) before migrating.
 Or you can follow the instructions below and we’ll try to take care of everything for you!